Magnitude 4.1 earthquake strikes near Faizabad, Afghanistan - ExBulletin

 Magnitude 4.1 earthquake strikes near Faizabad, Afghanistan

-An earthquake measuring 4.1 on the Richter scale struck near Faizabad, Afghanistan, on Sunday, according to the National Center for Seismology.
+Acceptance [Afghanistan], Nov 7 (ANI): An earthquake measuring 4.1 on the Richter scale struck near Faizabad in Afghanistan on Sunday, according to the National Center for Seismology.

 Sources